swaptacular/swpt_accounts/protocol.rst

 sender_locked_amount : int64
    The secured (prepared) amount for the transfer.
 It MUST always be a positive number.
-The actual transferred (committed) amount may not exceed this number.
+The actual transferred (committed) amount MUST NOT exceed this number.

 recipient_identity : string